 One of the top mistakes remote managers make is failing to give timely and meaningful feedback.
 Improper—or a total lack of—remote feedback quickly leads to disengaged employees and poor performance.

 As many leaders continue to work through how to best navigate virtual interactions with employees, we’ve developed a quick guide on how to give effective feedback, remotely.

 When providing remote feedback, DO:

-- Be specific.
-Use extended messages to communicate the purpose and direction of your feedback.
+Use extended messages to communicate the purpose and direction of your remote feedback.
 Highlight specific examples of what was committed to, what was said and done, as well as the implications.

-- Be prompt.
 It’s important to establish and communicate timelines for performance reviews.
-However, when addressing specific situations remote leaders must share the feedback as soon as possible.
+However, when addressing specific situations remote and hybrid leaders must share the feedback as soon as possible.
 Even if you and the team member are not able to connect immediately, reach out via Slack or email and highlight that you’d like to find a time to connect in the next 2 days to specifically discuss feedback on the particular situation.

-- Set goals.
-If the feedback is positive, consider documenting steps in a shareable and repeatable way.
+If the remote feedback is positive, consider documenting steps in a shareable and repeatable way.
 If a situation requires a fix or further action, support your team members by jointly developing an action plan to resolve the issue or improve for next time.
 Consider housing these steps in a shared project management system, like ClickUp or Asana, so all parties have access to progress made on the steps.